TallKite/linnstrument-firmware/README.md

 In OneChannel and ChannelPerRow modes, one midi channel can have mutiple midi notes.
 The LinnStrument's default behavior when this happens is designed for compatibility with non-MPE polyphonic synths.
 For example, when more than one pad is played, slides are quantized to the nearest semitone.
 Mono mode adds 2 new behaviors that are designed for compatibility with non-MPE *monophonic* synths.

 PITCH/X FIXES: Selecting "X" or "X+Z" allows unquantized slides.
-Furthermore, you can trill on a single note by using a "twin" pad on another row.
+Furthermore, you can trill on a single note by using a pad on another row that plays the same note.
 Finally, when the latest-played pad is released, the most recent bend for the new latest-played pad is sent, so you can trill while sliding.

-LOUDNESS/Z SMOOTHING: The Z data for a single pad always starts and ends with a zero value.
-Thus holding one pad and playing a 2nd pad causes an abrupt jump in Z-value to 0, and releasing that pad causes an abrupt jump from 0 to the Z-value of the 1st pad.
-Selecting "Z" or "X+Z" smoothes the Z data via a "soft takeover" as opposed to a "hard takeover".
-Only the current maximum Z for all the held pads is sent.
+MAXIMIZE LOUDNESS/Z: The Z data for a single pad always starts and ends with a zero value.
+Thus holding one pad and playing a 2nd pad causes an abrupt jump in loudness to 0, and releasing that pad causes an abrupt jump from 0 to the Z-value of the 1st pad.
+Selecting "Z" or "X+Z" maximizes the Z data via a "soft takeover" as opposed to a "hard takeover".
+Z data is sent only from whichever pad is currently being pressed the hardest.

-*Details: Set your LinnStrument to OneChannel or ChannelPerRow and set Mono Mode to X+Z. Don't use poly pressure for TIMBRE/Y or LOUDNESS/Z. Set your synth to mono.
+*Details: Set your LinnStrument to OneChannel or ChannelPerRow and set Mono Mode to X+Z. Don't use poly pressure for TIMBRE/Y or LOUDNESS/Z. Set your synth to mono and to either retrigger or single-trigger.
 Don't use MPE.
 Set the non-MPE bend range to match the LinnStrument.
-Set the note priority to latest.*

-*Mono mode doesn't affect ChannelPerNote mode, so if you never play non-MPE synths polyphonically, you can leave mono mode permanently set to X+Z.*
+Set the note priority to latest.
+If you never play non-MPE synths polyphonically, you can leave mono mode permanently set to X+Z.*

-*Mono mode is global, not per-split.
-But it only affects a split that is set to OneChannel or ChannelPerRow.
-Z-smoothing can be bypassed on a split by setting LOUDNESS/Z to poly pressure.*

-*Thanks to KVR forum member teknico for the Z-smoothing code!
+*Thanks to KVR forum member teknico for the maximize-Z code!
 See https://www.kvraudio.com/forum/viewtopic.php?t=591770*

+HAMMER-ONS AND PULL-OFFS

+Just like a guitar, except you can hammer-on both up and down.
+Hammer-ons happen with any nearby pad on the same row.
+Works well with Mono Mode.
+Accessed through the microLinn menu.

+*Details: Set the hammer-on zone to perhaps 2 semitones.
+Play a note and play another one within 2 pads on the same row.
+The 2nd note will mute the 1st note.
+When you release it, a pull-off sounds the 1st note using the 2nd note's note-off velocity.
+If you want to play 2 notes a 2nd apart simultaneously, play them on 2 different rows.
+Requires ChanPerNote or ChanPerRow mode.*

+*A note can be hammered on only after the waiting period.
+Set the wait to perhaps 100ms and you can play a simultaneous 2nd on one row by playing both notes at once.*

+*After choosing an edo, you can set the zone to tenths of a semitone.*

 DRUM PAD MODE